 The Primary Care Coalition and clinics participating in Montgomery Cares are committed to improving the quality of health care available to low income, uninsured community members.
-PCC’s approach to quality is multi-faceted and includes on-site annual Quality Assurance Reviews of administrative, financial, and clinical standards at all Montgomery Cares participating clinics.
+PCC’s approach to quality is multi-faceted and includes on-site Quality Assurance Reviews of administrative, financial, and clinical standards at all Montgomery Cares participating clinics.
 Montgomery Cares Medical Directors meet quarterly to discuss quality-related issues including clinical process and outcome measures, best practices, and common challenges.
 These meetings keep the focus on quality improvement and guideline-concordant care.

 The PCC and clinic Medical Directors have selected measures for annual reporting based on several criteria, including:

 - Existence of nationally endorsed measure specifications

 - Evidence that improvement in the measures correlates with improved clinical outcomes

 - Sufficient prevalence of the condition in the Montgomery Cares population